anquanscan/sec-tools/README.md

 [Wifi-Hacking](https://github.com/ankit0183/Wifi-Hacking): Cyber Security Tool For Hacking Wireless Connections Using Built-In Kali Tools.
 Supports All Securities (WEP, WPS, WPA, WPA2/TKIP/IES)
 [KeyKatcher](https://github.com/Himmii/KeyKatcher): KeyKatcher is a keylogger that records keystrokes made on a computer and sends to the E-Mail.
 [Mass-Shell-upload](https://github.com/imhunterand/Mass-Shell-upload): Mass exploiter shell upload scanner tool
 [Epimetheus](https://github.com/0x4meliorate/Epimetheus): Receive notifications/alerts on the most recent disclosed CVE's.
+[hacking-with-python](https://github.com/drsh4rky/hacking-with-python): You guessed well, genius !!
+This tool is intended for the initiation to ethical hacking with python